 Theorem 5.
-(DA-STB) (i) The allocation $\phi^S$ from DA-STB is OE and is thus pairwise PE. (ii) For a generic $\mathfrak{m}$ , there exists no $K \subset S$ with |K| > 2 such that $\phi^S$ is PE within K.
+(DA-STB) (i) The allocation $\phi^{STB}$ from DA-STB is OE and is thus pairwise PE. (ii) For a generic $\mathfrak{m}$ , there exists no $K \subset S$ with |K| > 2 such that $\phi^{STB}$ is PE within K.

 Theorem 6.
-(CADA) (i) An equilibrium allocation $\phi^$ of CADA is OE and is thus pairwise PE. (ii) An equilibrium allocation of CADA is PE within the set of oversubscribed schools. (iii) If all but one school is oversubscribed, then the equilibrium allocation of CADA is PE.
+(CADA) (i) Every equilibrium allocation $\phi^$ of CADA is OE and is thus pairwise PE. (ii) Every equilibrium allocation of CADA is PE within the set of oversubscribed schools. (iii) If all but one school is oversubscribed in an equilibrium, then the equilibrium allocation of CADA is PE.

-In sum, DA-STB can yield an ordinally efficient allocation in the large economy, but this is the most that can be expected from DA-STB, in the sense that the scope of efficiency is generically limited to (sets of) two schools.
+In sum, DA-STB yields an ordinally efficient allocation in the large economy, but this is the most that can be expected from DA-STB, in the sense that the scope of efficiency is generically limited to (sets of) two schools.
+CADA is also ordinally efficient.
+However, the set of oversubscribed schools, which is determined endogenously in equilibrium, may contain more than two schools.
+Therefore CADA achieves a broader scope of efficiency.